British Rail Class 450: Class 450/5 modifications

 In January 2008, 28 Class 450/0 sets were modified and re-numbered in the Class 450/5 series, for use on services between Waterloo and Windsor, the Hounslow Loop Line, as well as between Waterloo and Weybridge.
 They had their first-class seating removed and replaced with 2+3 formation standard-class seating, and some other seats were removed to provide more standing capacity; extra handrails were also provided.
 The numbers modified are 450043 to 450070, which have become 450543 to 450570 respectively and displayed the letters HC (denoting 'High Capacity') above the unit number on the front of the sets.
 The modifications were carried out at the Bournemouth Traincare Depot.

 In anticipation of the Class 458/5 modifications for use on the Windsor Lines, the 450/5 sub class had the First Class reinstated, and they are now used generally across the SWR routes.
 These trains retained their 4505xx number as the standard seating configuration remained different but as they completed their SWR interior refurbishment during late 2019 they were returned to their original numbers.

 Refresh

-South Western Railway, as part of its franchise award in 2017, has carried out a refurbishment programme on its Class 450 fleet.
-As part of this, every unit has been deep cleaned with carpets and seat covers replaced and every two seats in standard class have had a plug socket fitted.
+Between 2017 and 2020 First MTR South Western Railway, carried out a refurbishment programme on its Class 450 fleet.
+As part of this, every unit was deep cleaned with carpets and seat covers replaced and every two seats in standard class have had a plug socket fitted.
 The 24 first class seats carried in the centre of one of the intermediate trailers were replaced with standard-class rows, while new first-class areas of eight seats each were installed immediately adjacent to each driver's cab.
-These areas feature new leather seats and tables with wireless charging facilities.
-As part of this work, subclass /5 high-capacity units have also been similarly refurbished, and returned to their original numbers, meaning that all Class 450s once again share a common layout.
+These areas feature leather seats and tables with wireless charging facilities.
+As part of this work, subclass /5 high-capacity units were similarly refurbished, and returned to their original numbers, meaning that all Class 450s once again share a common layout.